stefanangrick/BIS/README.md

     ## #   date <chr>, obs_value <dbl>, and abbreviated variable names ¹​frequency,
     ## #   ²​ref_area, ³​reference_area, ⁴​time_format, ⁵​time_format.1, ⁶​compilation,
     ## #   ⁷​decimals, ⁸​decimals.1, ⁹​source_ref

-Parsing may fail if the amount of available memory is insufficient for executing the necessary pivot operation.
-This is the case with large data sets in particular (e.g. the Locational banking statistics and Debt securities statistics).
-As a workaround, users may wish to set `auto_pivot = FALSE` when calling `get_bis()`, then subset the data and run `pivot_longer_bis()` manually.
-See `??get_bis` for an example.

 To plot the data using [ggplot2](https://ggplot2.tidyverse.org), run the
 following: